Donald Blom

-Donald Albin Blom (February 5, 1949 – January 10, 2023) was an American convicted of the murder of Katie Poirier in 1999.
+Donald Albin Blom (born Donald Albin Pince, February 5, 1949 – January 10, 2023) was an American man convicted of the murder of Katie Poirier in 1999.
 A registered sex offender involved in five cases of kidnapping and sexual assault prior to Poirier's murder, he was suspected of being a serial killer by case investigators.

 Starting in 2021, Blom served his prison sentence at MCF-Oak Park Heights, a maximum-security facility in Stillwater, Minnesota.
 Before that he spent about 4 years at medium-security prison MCF-Faribault after having been transferred there from maximum-security facility SCI Greene in Pennsylvania.

 Early life

 Donald Blom's father abused him from the time Blom was very young until he was around 13 years old.
 By the time he reached adolescence, Blom was a heavy drinker and exhibited behavioral problems.
 In the 10th grade, he went to a reform school, where he often skipped classes.

 In 1975, Blom kidnapped a 14-year-old girl, gagged her and raped her.
 He locked her in his car trunk, but she managed to escape and turn him in.
 Blom was tried and convicted.
 In 1978, he committed aggravated assault.
 In 1983, he was arrested for criminal sexual conduct.
 The same year, he threatened two teenage girls at knifepoint in a remote area, tied them to a tree and put socks in their mouths.
 He choked and revived one of them several times and said he was going to rape them.
 The girls were rescued when a police officer saw their car parked the wrong way and investigated.
 Blom fled into the woods and later changed his appearance by dyeing his hair.
 He was arrested two months later when one of the girls recognized him.
 He pleaded guilty to the crime.

 During an examination in 1992, a psychologist predicted that if Blom was not closely monitored, he would probably engage in additional antisocial behavior; however, Blom managed to change his name, get a job and get married.
 By May 1999, he had six felony convictions, five of which involved kidnapping and sexual assault.